commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   '0' - no measure taken  *
   `word` - '@' in mail address in 'href' attribute value is replaced with specified `word`

+  *any_custom_element*
+  Permit any custom element; regardless of this setting, specific custom elements can be denied or permitted through '$config["elements"]'; see section:- #3.3.6

+  '0' - no
+  '1' - yes  *

   *balance*
   Balance tags for well-formedness and proper nesting; see section:- #3.3.3